 The new man, Sir Vivian Richards began in his typical fashion pulverizing the Indian bowlers.
 He struck Madan Lal for three fours in an over.
-However, the allrounder sensed an opportunity pressurizing the captain that he should be persisted with for one more over.
+However, the allrounder sensed an opportunity, pressurizing the captain that he should be persisted with for one more over.
 Richards mistimed a pull shot.
-Kapil, who had failed to create magic with the bat in this game did that in the field.
-Having stationed himself at mid-wicket, he ran back before pouching the ball and making a tough catch look ridiculously easy.
+Kapil, who had failed to create magic with the bat did that in the field.
+Having stationed himself at mid-wicket, he ran back to pouch the ball and making a tough catch look ridiculously easy.
 The score read 57 for three.

 Luckily for India, Lloyd injured his hamstring on the first ball of his innings.
 India used it to their advantage keeping the ball up to him and soon, Lloyd played a loose drive straight into Kapil’s hands at extra-cover.

 The defending champions further slumped to 76 for six when Syed Kirmani took a diving catch, ending Faoud Bacchus’ stay at the crease.
 Jeff Dujon forged a brief 43-run stand with Marshall but it was too little too late in front of the Indian seamers with their tails up.